Save on your purchases

-One example is the Villeroy & Bosch Bernina porcelain tile which can be used as wall cladding as well as a hard wearing floor tile.
-Available in five distinctive colours, beige, brown, cream, grey and anthracite, the large size of this tile means that you cover 0.8 square metres for each tile.
+One example is the Villeroy & Bosch Bernina porcelain tile which can be used as wall cladding as well as a hard-wearing floor tile.
+Available in five distinctive colours, beige, brown, cream, grey and anthracite.
+The large size of this tile means that you cover 0.8 square metres for each tile.
 The quartzite finish to these tiles gives the tiles a very subtle shimmering look, luxury is in a box from Villeroy & Bosch.

-Porcelain tiles are long wearing and although the surface is hard to mark, they are making a mark in the bathroom industry.
+Porcelain tiles are long-wearing and although the surface is hard to mark, they are making a mark in the bathroom industry.

 The colour is produced by imparting the print to the back of the tile.

-The Villeroy and Bosch mosaic style glass tile that we illustrate here will provide a stunning contrast to an area of a bathroom, particularly effective above a white wash hand basin.
+The Villeroy and Bosch mosaic-style glass tile that we illustrate here.
+Will provide a stunning contrast to an area of a bathroom, particularly effective above a white wash hand basin.
 The contemporary matt/glossy black tile looks particularly effective if it is broken up by adding a subtly placed border tile.

-We illustrate two different styles of glass border tiles which can, of course, be used to great effect with other ceramic tiles and these can be very eye-catching.
+We illustrate two different styles of glass border tiles which can.
+Of course, be used to great effect with other ceramic tiles and these can be very eye-catching.
 These tiles are a wonderful addition to any bathroom and perfect for creating feature walls.

 May we suggest that when you are ordering any of these items, a ten percentage addition is included to allow for cutting and breakage?
 It is also important that you do order sufficient tiles to complete the whole area, as colours can vary between batches.

-Our selection of tiles come in a range of contrasting looks and finish, shape and size, that will give your bathroom a completely new look, whether you wish to retile the whole bathroom or use tiling as a feature wall.
+Our selection of tiles come in a range of contrasting looks and finish, shape and size.
+That will give your bathroom a completely new look, whether you wish to retile the whole bathroom or use tiling as a feature wall.

 The Villeroy & Boch Bianco Nero Decor Tile is an example of just how different a modern wall tile can be.
 These are very stylish and also lightweight making them ideal for use on a wall.
 When you look at these tiles you will immediately see the clever three-dimensional effects that this design gives.

-By complete contrast, the Imperial Antique Crackle Ceramic Wall gives a classic look of brick but in ceramic, this tile is absolutely made for a bathroom with retro styling baths and basins.
+By complete contrast, the Imperial Antique Crackle Ceramic Wall gives a classic look of brick but in ceramic.
+This tile is absolutely made for a bathroom with retro styling baths and basins.

-The bathroom floor has to serve as a good wear-resistant surface for you to use, but it does more; it provides the contrast against which your bathroom fittings and furniture is set.
-An example of this is the Noble Contemporary Ceramic Floor; any of the three colours will display your gleaming white bath and other items to great effect.
+The bathroom floor has to serve as a good wear-resistant surface for you to use, but it does more.
+It provides the contrast against which your bathroom fittings and furniture is set.
+An example of this is the Noble Contemporary Ceramic Floor.
+Any of the three colours will display your gleaming white bath and other items to great effect.